NNPDF/nnpdf/doc/sphinx/source/contributing/rules.md

 Code contributions should be presented in the form of [Pull Requests](https://github.com/NNPDF/nnpdf/pulls)(PRs) to the repository.
-Never commit modifications directly to the master version of the code.
+Avoid committing modifications directly to the master version of the code.
 Instead, create a new branch and make modifications on it.

 This PR should adhere to the following rules: